-Deviations from the minimum and maximum number of officers must be documented and approved by the Chief of Police.
-"Officers" include sworn and non-sworn staff members.
+^{}Deviations from the minimum and maximum number of safety personnel must be documented and approved by the Chief of Police.
+The term "safety personnel" includes sworn and non-sworn staff members performing police or security functions.

 Prohibited Items:

 All persons entering university events are subject to search.
 The University reserves the right to examine the contents of any container brought into events.
 To protect the safety of guests, prohibited items include but are not limited to the following: